Race Director's Primer

 Finish Line Help: You should have at least a couple of volunteers other than the timer stationed at the finish line.
 When runners arrive in clumps, it is the timer's job to determine the finishing order.
 The other volunteers keep the runners in order and moving through the finishing chute while removing the tags from the bottom of their race numbers or otherwise noting their names and finishing order.
 If you are using race numbers, the pull-off strips generally have some holes in them.
 Fashion a long symmetric hook out of a metal clothes hangar and use it to keep track of finishing order by threading the holes of the numbered strips onto the hook in finish order.
 Impress on the finish line help the importance of keeping the finish order and of not dropping the numbers!
 When a number of finishers have accumulated, a volunteer can tape the strips onto the tally board.

 Tabulation: Once some finishers have accumulated, you should start tallying results.
 You should strive to get the results completed as quickly as possible while maintaining the accuracy of the awards.
 It's probably a good idea to keep the tally board away from the runners who are awaiting the results of the race.
 They can get in your way as you try to determine category awards.
 Give them some food to keep them happy while you and your volunteers compile the results.
 If your are using runner numbers, have a volunteer write the finishing times on the pull strips on the tally board for each runner.
 If you are using a data base program, make sure your runner number, finish order, and time entries are accurate so that the computer can sort properly.
 Start compiling the list of award winners as early as possible.
-The overall winners are easy, and the younger age groups are also easy.
+The overall winners are easy, and the "middle" age groups (20 through 49) are also easy.
+They tend to finish the earlierst.
 You might have to wait till the very end to complete the results for the very oldest and youngest age groups, because these runners finish late in the race.
 Write out the overall winners and category winners on a separate sheet to help the awards ceremony go smoothly.

 Some race directors will allow "double-up" awards, i.e., they will allow runners to win both an overall and an age group award.
 Others try to maximize the number of award winners by not allowing double-up awards.
 This is really a matter of you choice.
 If you are including teams in your race categories, you should allow team members to receive individual awards as well.